 Dr. Stoltz has created a way to both measure and increase your AQ.
 His proven system of building AQ starts with understanding the CORE elements of AQ and then implementing the LEAD sequence that takes you on a journey of listening, establishing accountability, analyzing the evidence, and doing something to increase your chances of a positive outcome.
 I've personally used his methods to increase my AQ and I know many others who have done the same.
 You can learn more about AQ and Stoltz's development program by visiting the link in the resource list below.

-Resources to help you maintain a positive mindset:
+Resources to help you build and maintain a positive mindset:

-The Adversity Quotient
+The Adversity Quotient by Paul Stoltz and Erik Weihenmayer

-Authentic Happiness
+Authentic Happiness by Martin Seligman